Shadow the Hedgehog

 While Shadow's physical abilities are nothing to be trifled with, Shadow is not against the idea of using weaponry if need be.
 Guns, missiles, bazookas, or any other armaments that the military force G.U.N. has at their disposal are fair game for the artificial hedgehog to use.
 Even vehicles like tanks are not off-limits to Shadow, many of the preceding weapons serving him in numerous situations in his self-titled game.

 Though he is often compared to Sonic, Shadow's personality is quite the opposite.
 Instead of being a joyful, carefree spirit, Shadow the Hedgehog is often a moody, discontented soul.
 Born through a more artificial means, he began questioning his true purpose while on the ARK, long before the moments that would scar his life.
-The only thing he has ever truly cared about, the only person he ever considered a friend, was Maria Robotnik, and when he watched her murdered in front of his eyes, everything changed.
+The only thing he has ever truly cared about, the only person he ever considered a friend, was Maria Robotnik, and when he watched her get murdered in front of his eyes, everything changed.
 Most of his life has been spent thinking of her, and wishing to honor her memory, even when he wasn't sure what it was she would have wanted.
 Because of this, he has never been trusting of humans, something which manifested during the events of Shadow the Hedgehog.
 Even though he now remembers his past and has fulfilled Maria's promise thrice over, he still has a great dislike for humanity, something he tries to work through now that he works directly for them.
 Indeed, his trust for humans has shown to increase slightly, balking at Mephilis' prediction that humanity would turn against him and blame him for the destruction Solaris would cause in the future.
 However, as those events took place in Sonic the Hedgehog 2006, the entire plot was retconned, though it can be assumed that Shadow's attempt at accepting humanity is still occurring.
-He also been shown to at least accept from others, including Rouge the Bat who also has ties to the G.U.N. organization.
+He also been shown to at least accept assistance from others, including Rouge the Bat who also has ties to the G.U.N. organization.

 Also, like many other characters in the games, Shadow is able to use the power of the seven Chaos Emeralds to transform into Super Shadow, though he is still bound by the same ring-consumption limitation that the other characters in the series have.